Jetsurfingnation and its founder Mike Z are the leader in video reviews for petrol powered and electric surfboards.

 There is a huge cost for me to produce a Jetsurfingnation video, especially with traveling, drone work and editing as in many videos I have to hire additional drone operators and video editors.

-My biggest success so far was finding Wayne Brooks from Jet Board Limited and later other industry experts Geraldine from Motosurfnation and Andreas from E-surfer.
+Jetsurfingnation: My biggest success so far was finding Wayne Brooks from Jet Board Limited and later other industry experts such as Andreas from E-SURFER

 Despite formally being "competitors" from different companies we could somehow form a great alliance to unite all our efforts and help this industry grow.